 America's Car-Mart, Inc., a Texas corporation (the "Company"), is the largest publicly held automotive retailer in the United States focused exclusively on the "Integrated Auto Sales and Finance" segment of the used car market.
 References to the Company typically include the Company's consolidated subsidiaries.
 The Company's operations are principally conducted through its two operating subsidiaries, America's Car Mart, Inc., an Arkansas corporation ("Car-Mart of Arkansas"), and Colonial Auto Finance, Inc., an Arkansas corporation ("Colonial").
 Collectively, Car-Mart of Arkansas and Colonial are referred to herein as "Car-Mart".
 The Company primarily sells older model used vehicles and provides financing for substantially all of its customers.
 Many of the Company's customers have limited financial resources and would not qualify for conventional financing as a result of limited credit histories or past credit problems.
-As of October 31, 2011, the Company operated 111 dealerships located primarily in small cities throughout the South-Central United States.
+As of July 31, 2012, the Company operated 116 dealerships located primarily in small cities throughout the South-Central United States.

 Car-Mart has been operating since 1981.
-Car-Mart has grown its revenues between 3% and 21% per year over the last ten fiscal years (average 14%).
+Car-Mart has grown its revenues between 3% and 21% per year over the last ten fiscal years (average 13%).
 Growth results from same dealership revenue growth and the addition of new dealerships.
-Revenue increased 15.3% for the first six months of fiscal 2012 compared to the same period of fiscal 2011 due primarily to a 12.2% increase in retail units sold, a 3.0% increase in average retail sales price, 15.5% increase in interest income and a \$1.0 million increase in wholesale sales.
+Revenue increased 9.4% for the first three months of fiscal 2013 compared to the same period of fiscal 2012 due primarily to a 7.8% increase in retail units sold, a 1.5% increase in average retail sales price and a 14.7% increase in interest income.

 The Company's primary focus is on collections.
 Each dealership is responsible for its own collections with supervisory involvement of the corporate office.
-Over the last five full fiscal years, the Company's credit losses as a percentage of sales have ranged between approximately 20.2% in fiscal 2010 and 29.1% in fiscal 2007 (average of 22.7%).
-Credit losses in fiscal 2007 (29.1%) were higher than the Company's average over the last five years.
-Credit losses were higher due to several factors and included higher losses experienced in most of the dealerships, including mature dealerships, as the Company saw weakness in the performance of its portfolio as customers had difficulty making payments under the terms of their contracts.
-Additionally, the Company's rapid growth put stress on its infrastructure, leading to operational difficulties resulting in higher losses.
-Credit losses in fiscal 2008 returned to a more historical level at 22% of sales as the Company continued to focus on its operational initiatives, including credit and collections efforts.
+Over the last five full fiscal years, the Company's credit losses as a percentage of sales have ranged between approximately 20.2% in fiscal 2010 and 22.0% in fiscal 2008 (average of 21.1%).
+Credit losses in fiscal 2008 were 22% of sales as the Company continued to focus on operational initiatives, including credit and collections efforts.
 In fiscal 2009, the Company saw the benefit of continuing operational improvements despite negative macro-economic factors and experienced a reduction in credit losses to 21.5% of sales.
-Improvements in credit losses continued into fiscal 2010 and fiscal 2011 as the provision for credit losses were 20.2% and 20.8% of sales, respectively.
-While the first six months of fiscal 2012 experienced slightly higher credit losses of 21.6% of sales compared to 21.1% of sales for the prior year period, the credit losses for the first six months of fiscal 2012 were in line with historical experience and within an acceptable range.
+Improvements in credit losses continued into fiscal 2010 as the provision for credit losses was 20.2% of sales for the year ended April 30, 2010.
+The Company experienced credit losses of 20.8% of sales for fiscal 2011 and 21.1% of sales for fiscal 2012.
+In fiscal 2011 the higher credit losses primarily related to credit losses during the second fiscal quarter as the Company did experience some modest operational difficulties.
+In fiscal 2012 the Company experienced slightly higher credit losses; however, the losses were within the range of credit losses that the Company targets annually.
+The credit losses as a percentage of sales for the first three months of fiscal 2013 were 22.0% compared to 20.5% of sales for the prior year period.
+The increase was primarily due to expected higher losses at the newer dealerships as these dealerships represent a higher percentage of the total dealerships as of the end of the first quarter of fiscal 2013 versus the same period last year, along with an increase in losses for some older dealerships.